alex-ilin/factor/README.md

 version makes the usage simpler, requiring less stack shuffling for typical usage, but the upstream developers decided they don't want to break compatibility by introducing this change;
+* a patch for strings.tables suggested by @mrjbq7 in issue [1840](https://github.com/factor/factor/issues/1840) is applied, so now the table cells containing numeric data are right-aligned;
 * other changes may be developed and contributed to upstream when ready, but the ones listed above represent either things not meant for general distribution or things already rejected.